frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 ## Staking Token Rewards

-### StakingAccountDetails --> StakingDetails
+### StakingDetails --> StakingDetails
 New fields are added.
 The field **`last_rewarded_at`** is to keep track of the last time rewards were claimed for this Staking Account.
 MaximumCapacity staking accounts MUST always have the value `None` for `last_rewarded_at`.

-This is a second version of this storage, to replace StakingAccountDetails, and StakingAccountDetails data will need to be migrated.
+This is a second version of this storage, to replace StakingDetails, and StakingDetails data will need to be migrated.
 ```rust
 pub struct StakingDetails<T: Config> {
     pub active: BalanceOf<T>,